-If you’re starting to teach English online and not sure where to start, we’ve got you covered.
-From where to get the best resources to setting up your first online TEFL lesson!
+If you’re starting to teach English online and not sure where to start, we’ve got you covered!
+Check out our top 8 resources for teaching English Online…

 Can’t wait to start teaching English online?
 Download Skype for free and you can immediately hold face-to-face sessions worldwide.
 All that’s left to do is invest in some headphones / microphone to ensure your audio quality and set up PowerPoint to allow you to screen share materials with your students.
 And that’s it.
 Your online classroom is ready to go!